-Master Gardeners are volunteer educators who have been trained by Land Grant Agriculture Universities to assist in providing information about home gardening.
-Mississippi State University Extension Service is the branch of M.S.U. that offers the Master Gardener program in the state and is responsible for training and coordinating Master Gardeners.
+Master Gardeners are volunteer educators who have been trained by Land Grant Agriculture Universities to assist with providing information about home gardening.
+Mississippi State University Extension Service is the branch of MSU that offers the Master Gardener program in the state and is responsible for training and coordinating Master

 New Master Gardeners agree to provide a minimum of 40 hours of volunteer educational efforts within the first year after training.
 After that, Master Gardeners work a minimum of 20 hours annually to maintain their status as a Master Gardener.
-The average tenure of a Master Gardener volunteer in Mississippi is four years.
 Currently there are 56 Master Gardeners in Warren County.

 Copyright.
 Warren County Master Gardeners.
 All Rights Reserved.